TaemoonCho/frontend-assignment/README.md

 5. How well you use components
 6. Selection of your libraries and frameworks

+Bonus points
-Bonus points for a beautiful application.
+1. beautiful application.
+2. And kind and detail commit logs.
+3. TDD (e,g. jest.js)
+4. Offer to improve the function or optimization.

 ## Assignment